Including suggestions for use in hilly Sheffield

-On Utility focussed bikes the 30% or so extra weight of the motor, battery, accessories etc, means you mostly find yourself happily bowling along at a nicely assisted 10-15mph, making e-bikes ideal for local/urban transport and commuting.
+On Utility focussed bikes the 30% or so extra weight of the motor, battery, accessories etc, means you mostly find yourself happily bowling along at a nicely assisted 10-15mph.
+This makes e-bikes ideal for local/urban transport and commuting.

-Note: As we exit the EU we will have the opportunity to consider increased max assisted speed limits on e-bikes.
+Note: Having exited the EU we have the opportunity to consider increased max assisted speed limits on e-bikes.

 Instead of the current EU 15.5mph cut off limit for assistance, we could for example align ourselves with the US, where e-bikes are typically allowed 750watt motors (vs EU 250w) and where 20mph has been the cutoff speed in the majority of states for years.

 Faster, more powerful e-bikes would have obvious benefits;